Bobby Carpenter (American football): Media career

+In 2021, Carpenter began making appearances on The Pat McAfee Show.
+He is jokingly referred to as "General Bob", due to his "rallying of the troops" which led to the Big Ten Conference reversing their decision to suspend the 2020 season.
+In 2023, he has a recurring college football segment, in which he ranks the top five football programs of the past weekend.
+It has since become a running joke that he always picks his alma mater, Ohio State, as number one.

 Personal life

-Carpenter is the son of former Houston Oilers, New York Giants, and Los Angeles Rams running back Rob Carpenter.
+Carpenter is the son of former Houston Oilers, New York Giants and Los Angeles Rams running back Rob Carpenter.
 Carpenter and his father both played for Bill Parcells.
 He has three younger brothers: Jonathan, Georgie and Nathan.
+Carpenter is married to his wife Cortney, with whom he has four children.

 After completing his NFL career in 2013, Carpenter returned to Ohio State and completed his MBA with a specialization in Finance and Strategy.
 He is now an adjunct professor teaching a course at the Fisher College of Business in Private Equity.

 Carpenter is currently a board member of the 2nd and Seven Foundation, which promotes literacy to second graders throughout Columbus, Ohio, and the nation, and heavily involved with the Buckeye Cruise for Cancer that has raised over $20 million for the James Cancer Hospital since 2008.